sabbir-rupom/akaash-rest-api/README.md

 # REST-API (flight-PHP)
 A RESTful API template based on flight-PHP framework

+### What is Flight?

+Flight is a fast, simple, extensible framework for PHP.
+Flight enables you to quickly and easily build RESTful web applications.
+[Weblink](http://flightphp.com/)

 **NOTE:** This template is based on my recent API development experiences.
 I will not boast that its a very good template, this project may have some serious design flaws- which I may need to overcome in recent days.
 But I have tried my best to include some basic functionalities along with some help with third party PHP libraries so that young developers may find this project helpful to their Rest-API development and learning curve.